CONP-PCNO/conp-documentation/datalad_dataset_addition_procedure.md

 # Upload using Zenodo

 1. Upload your dataset to https://zenodo.org with the specific keyword `canadian-open-neuroscience-platform`.
-If your dataset is larger than 50GB you will need to contact [Zenodo](https://zenodo.org/support) with a request category of `File upload quota increase` in order to be able to upload it
+If your dataset is larger than 50GB you will need to contact [Zenodo](https://zenodo.org/support) with a request category of `File upload quota increase` in order to be able to upload it.

 2. If you set your dataset as **restricted**, create a personal token via *Applications > Personal access tokens > New Token > Check all scopes > Create* and send the token via email to CONP Technical Steering Committee member Tristan Glatard (tglatard@encs.concordia.ca).